 When conducting a video interview, choose a quiet space where you and your candidate can communicate with the least amount of interruption and distractions as possible.
 If you don’t have a home office or virtual backgrounds as an option, choose a well-lit room that has a plain background that’s devoid of things like photos or posters.
 It’s important to also be aware of how much light is in the room.
 Both too much or too little indoor or outdoor light can make it difficult to see during the video interview , and therefore, connect with your candidate.

-Craft a compelling culture pitch and have it ready
+Craft a compelling culture pitch

 Social distancing and working remote do present some challenges when it comes to advocating for the company culture of your organization or your clients’.
 As candidates will not have the opportunity to be onsite and get a firsthand experience of the office, working environment and employees, it’s important to take extra time to prepare an attractive and engaging pitch for what it’s like to work there before the video interview takes place.